Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 (does this count as redistribution which would exhaust any patents applicable for the complete repository, or only for the specific change made?).
 Something to keep in mind.
 [3]

-In [this](https://assets.fenwick.com/legacy/FenwickDocuments/potential_defenses.pdf) interesting (but dated) article, similar defense is made for an accused infringer and discussed further.
+Comment; In [this](https://assets.fenwick.com/legacy/FenwickDocuments/potential_defenses.pdf) (dated) article, similar defense is made for an accused infringer and discussed further.
 I also found [the article prior](https://assets.fenwick.com/legacy/FenwickDocuments/IP_Bulletin_Summer_2006.pdf) to be interesting [5].

 ² _Mentioned more in-depth here: <https://assets.fenwick.com/legacy/FenwickDocuments/IP_Bulletin_Summer_2006.pdf>_